 Overview of How to Frame a Wall

-Wall framing always looks simple and straightforward, but a mistake here—a wall that’s too short or a window opening slightly too small—wastes lots of time and effort later.
+Framing a wall always looks simple and straightforward, but a mistake here—a wall that’s too short or a window opening slightly too small—wastes lots of time and effort later.
 In this article, we’ll show you how to frame a wall and simple techniques designed to ensure accurate results.
 Keep in mind, though, that carpentry practices and jargon vary from region to region and even from one carpenter to the next.
 So don’t be surprised if some of the labels and marks we show aren’t exactly what you’d encounter on a local building project.
-The basic concepts of how to frame a wall are the same, and with this information your next framing project should go smoothly and error free.
+The basic concepts of how to frame a wall are the same, and with this information your next framing a wall project should go smoothly and error free.

-Snap lines and set the plates in place
+Wood Framing Basics: Snap lines and set the plates in place

 Mark the layout on the floor

-Eliminate mistakes by chalking a full-size map of your walls directly on the floor.
+Eliminate wood framing basics mistakes by chalking a full-size map of your walls directly on the floor.
 First mark the inside edge of the wall at each corner and snap chalk lines.
 Mark the location of interior walls as well and snap chalk lines on both sides of interior wall locations to ensure correct plate positions.
 Double-check all of your layout lines to make sure the walls are parallel, the corners are at right angles and the dimensions match the plans.
 Then measure and cut a top and bottom plate for each wall as shown.
 Double-check lengths by setting the plates in their exact position.

 Mark windows and doors first, then lay out the studs